cjerrington/cjerrington.github.io/src/posts/2023/2023-02-01-nextcloud-docker-compose.md

 date: 2023-02-01
 ---

 For the longest time I was intimidated by Docker.
 I have been fairly familiar with virtual machines, linux environments, desktops; it's been my job for most of my career.
 Working in the terminal was not an issue, I really don't know what the issue was.
 Finally I decided to use some dedicated hardware to experiment with Docker more.
-Recently I built a [minetest server](/blog/dockerize-minetest/), and that went well.
+Recently I built a ~~MineTest Server~~ [Luanti server](/blog/dockerize-luanti/), and that went well.

 I've installed Nextcloud before and installed an operating system, Ubuntu Server, and all the required components: PHP, nginx/apache, mariaDB, Nextcloud.
 Did the configuration, and it worked well for quite a while.
 One day there was an update, so I went ahead and started in, and.... crash....
 Nextcloud was stuck at step 5.
 I Googled the issue, did the suggestions, and nothing worked.
 It was lost...
 Luckily, I had setup my VM to have an OS drive and a data drive.
 This was setup initially when I setup the server.
 Glad I did!